yuanshunning/pickit-docs/docs/robot-integrations/the_pickit_ros_interface.rst

 -  e\_look\_for\_object

-   -  Pick-it performs one detection on the latest camera image.
+   -  Pickit performs one detection on the latest camera image.

 -  e\_do\_stop

-   -  Pick-it leaves the continuous testing state.
+   -  Pickit leaves the continuous testing state.

 -  e\_calibration\_requested

-   -  Pick-it looks for the robot-camera calibration plate.
+   -  Pickit looks for the robot-camera calibration plate.

-Changing the Pick-it configuration
+Changing the Pickit configuration
 ----------------------------------

 To change the active setup or product file, use the